 Getting online with Dial-up Modems

 Broadband went down?
 Traveling with no access?
-Sometimes ermergencies happen and you need to get online but you don't know how.
-All computers and laptops used to come with built-in dialup modems, they may not anymore but that doesnt mean you can't get one as a backup for internet access.
+Sometimes emergencies happen and you need to get online but you don't know how.
+All computers and laptops used to come with built-in dialup modems, they may not anymore but that doesn't mean you can't get one as a backup for internet access.
 Here are the basics of how to be prepared in case you are the one in need.

 Getting a Dial-up Modem